imrahulr/imrahulr.github.io/_posts/2018-01-12-lord-of-the-machines.md

 image: assets/images/5.jpg
 ---

+This work employs gradient boosting algorithms to precict the user click probability of links inside a mailer for e-mail campaigns.

 This is my solution for <a href="https://datahack.analyticsvidhya.com/contest/lord-of-the-machines/">Lord of the Machines: Data Science Hackathon</a> hosted on Analytics Vidhya.
 This solution ranked 8th on the private leaderboard.
 The code can be found in <a href="https://github.com/imrahulr/Lord-of-the-Machines">this</a> GitHub repository.

 ---